Adult Learning 101: If you aim to sell online courses, you need to give yourself a crash course in this topic. Today.

 1. Adults need to know why they need to learn

 Seems obvious enough, but we often forget about the “what’s in it for me” when we create and deliver our learning products.
 What are the outcomes learners will actually be able to achieve based on the expertise you provide?
 Keep this in mind not just during your promotions or the initial introductions to a course.
 Make the effort repeatedly throughout the learning experience to tie points back to what the learner wants (and hopefully is getting!) through your offering.
 Just as importantly, encourage learners to make the connections themselves.
 Along these line, I like the following quote from Ellen Langer’s excellent book The Power of Mindful Learning:

 There are two ways a teacher can make facts or ideas seem personally important.
 The most common approach is to shape or interpret ideas so that their relation to the lives, interests, and curiosities of the majority of students is readily apparent.
 When critics of education clamor for relevance, they are usually speaking of this sort of relevance.
 The second approach is to change students’ attitudes toward the material, that is, to teach students to make the material meaningful to themselves.

 2. Adults have a self-concept of being responsible for their own decisions – they have a psychological need to be seen by others as capable of self-direction

-This one always makes me think of the poet William Butler Yeats’ statement that education is not about “filling a bucket, but lighting a fire.”
+This aspect of Adult Learning 101 always makes me think of the poet William Butler Yeats’ statement that education is not about “filling a bucket, but lighting a fire.”
 It’s where the trendy topic of “engagement” comes into play.